Bone Marrow Aspirate Concentrate (BMAC)

 Biologic materials are processed within a dedicated Class II medical airflow hood to maintain controlled preparation conditions and support cellular integrity prior to reinjection.

-This preperation environment reflects a procedureal standard beyond what is typically found in routine office-based injection practices.
+This preparation environment reflects a procedural standard beyond what is typically found in routine office-based injection practices.

 BMAC may be considered in select orthopedic or degenerative conditions where structural tissue compromise is present and conservative measures have failed.
 In cases where bone marrow-derived therapy is not ideal, alternative autologous cellular sources may occasionally be evaluated.